cbadawi/dcahq-contracts/README.md

 ## Overview

-The DCA Manager allows users to set up automated, non-custodial, non-kyc purchases.
+The DCA Manager allows users to set up automated, non-custodial, amm-agnostic, non-kyc purchases.
 It supports multiple token pairs, custom intervals, and flexible DCA strategies.
 Users remain in control and can withdraw at any time .

+Currently supports both Velar and Alex token pairs,

 ## Key Features